SandipSeal/AWS_BigData/AWS_BigData_Notes.md

       - Ensures data consistency when loaded from s3 manifest is defined in JSON format.
 24. File formats supported by COPY command - CSV, delimited, fixed width, JSON, Avro.
 25. Error checking - STL_LOAD_ERRORS, STL_LOADERROR_DETAIL.
 These 2 tables can be joined for more detailed info.
+System tables and views do not use the same consistency model as regular tables.
+It is important to be aware of this issue when querying them, especially for STV tables and SVV views.
 26. UPSERT is not supported in Redshift.
 Need to use combination of delete & insert or update (by joining target & staging tables)
 27. COPY command can load encrypted files in s3.
 COPY command can load files encrypted using SSE s3, SSE-KMS; also supports client side encryption using client-side symmetric master key.
 SSE-C, client side encryption using KMS, client side encruption using asymmetric master key is not supported in COPY command.
 28. UNLOAD command exports data to one or more files in s3.
 Automatically applies SSE-s3 encryption.
 UNLOAD supports SSE-KMS and client side encryption using customer-managed key (CSE-CMK).
 UNLOAD does not support SSE-C encryption.